Dental Bridges in Long Island

 To clean under the bridge and against the supporting teeth, use a floss threader or tufted floss that is easier to slip underneath between the bridge and gum tissue.
 Or, invest in a water flosser to use a steady stream of water to clean these areas instead of using traditional floss.

 It’s possible for cavities to develop around the edges of the supporting teeth, so daily home care is extremely important.
 Continue to brush twice a day, floss daily, and see our dentists regularly for checkups.
+Read here about the benefits and risks of dental bridges.

 Types of Bridges